fangda-cu/MultiTrackerDevelopment/README.txt

 === PETSc ===

+*** INSTALLING PETSC IS OPTIONAL.
+YOU MAY SKIP THIS STEP. ***

 This is a linear algebra library we use for large, sparse linear solves used in the global time stepping.
 This can be a bit of a pain to install correctly.
 You'll need a fortran compiler (like gfortran) in addition to g++.
-You can download release 3.0.0-p8 from
+You can download release 3.0.0-p9 from

 http://www.mcs.anl.gov/petsc/petsc-as/

-Decompress the archive, which creates a directory called petsc-3.0.0-p8.
+Decompress the archive, which creates a directory called petsc-3.0.0-p9.
 Switch to this directory and run the following command (note that it spans multiple lines)

 ./configure --doCleanup --with-clanguage=C++ --with-errorchecking=no \